 Space movies in the last months must have had people thinking “Future”, because all major issues are publishing their predictions for the unknown… and eurica!
 The extinction of the middle man (anyone who makes profit out of reselling) has been foreseen.
 Fingers crossed it’s in our lifetime, because no one likes being stuck with paying the fee to Booking.com and giving lower prices to the tour operator.

-Continue reading “Why more Google reviews mean more direct bookings for your hotel?”
+Continue reading “Why more Google reviews mean more direct customers?”

 Reputize now allows hotels to publish Google reviews as part of their guest feedback solution.
 This new feature can help significantly increase Google review volume, putting additional review content online in front of potential guests.